The Image Database

 Yes!
 We would love that, but understand that not every image we receive will be included in the Album!
 Here are our scanning guidelines:

-• Most important, do not hesitate to ask if you need help: info@indianaalbum.comWhy not use images from FaceBook?
+- Most important, do not hesitate to ask if you need help: info@indianaalbum.com

 How is the Indiana Album funded?